Share post:

 This letting method is the most stable and traditional option for second homes in London, offering a predictable rental income for at least 6 months.
 It involves longer lease terms in which the tenant is partly responsible for certain expenses, such as utility bills.
 Not only that, this letting strategy requires less day-to-day involvement once the tenants move in.

 Although the Renters’ Rights Act has reshaped how landlords manage tenancies and limited their ability to adjust terms, it continues to provide income stability amid economic volatility.
-It may not be as flexible as other letting options, but it does bring a strong demand, specifically from households facing affordability challenges in the housing market.
-With the current global conflict, new homebuyer enquiries have declined, prompting households to rely on long-term letting in the meantime.
+It may not be as flexible as other letting options, but it does bring a strong demand, specifically from households facing affordability challenges and limited housing supply in the market.
+Add to this the current global conflict, which has led to a decline in new homebuyer enquiries, creating opportunities for landlords seeking stable occupancy and predictable income.

 Short-term letting